 Suffering a data breach can be devastating to a small or mid-sized business, even more so than a larger enterprise firm.
-On average, small companies are hit over 10x harder when it comes to data breach costs per employee.
+Small companies are hit over 10x averagely.

 Smaller companies have an average cost of $3,533 per employee when suffering a data breach.